 To withstand catastrophic failures, it is necessary to write checkpoints out to the parallel file system with some moderate frequency.
 In the current implementation, the SCR library writes a checkpoint out to the parallel file system after every 10 checkpoints.
 This frequency can be configured by setting the SCR_FLUSH parameter.
 When this parameter is set, SCR decrements a counter with each successful checkpoint.
 When the counter hits 0, SCR writes the current checkpoint out to the file system and resets the counter to the value specified in SCR_FLUSH.
-SCR can preserve this counter between restarts such that it is possible to maintain periodic checkpoint writes across runs.
+SCR preserves this counter between scalable restarts, and when used in conjunction with SCR_FETCH or SCR_Current, it also preserves this counter between fetch and flush operations such that it is possible to maintain periodic checkpoint writes across runs.
 Set SCR_FLUSH to 0 to disable periodic writes in SCR.
 If an application disables the periodic flush feature, the application is responsible for writing occasional checkpoints to the parallel file system.